-If however you are a budding architect, designer, crafter or creator and want to create a prototype for a client or for yourself, you can have access to their on site equipment at very affordable rates.
+If, however, you are a budding architect, designer, crafter or creator and want to create a prototype for a client or yourself, you can have access to their on-site equipment at very affordable rates.
 The fees depend on the equipment you use.
-For example it’s €12 / hr to use the sewing machine and 3D Printer and €30 for the laser cutter.
-The carpentry workshop cost €65 / hour but considering you have access to saws, drills, sanders, dremmels and more, it’s still a great deal.
+For example, it’s €12 / hr to use the sewing machine and 3D Printer and €30 for the laser cutter.
+The carpentry workshop cost €65 / hour but considering you have access to saws, drills, sanders, dremmels and more; it’s a great deal.

 Address:12, Esplanade Nathalie Sarraute, 18e Paris

 Nearest Metro station: La Chapelle or Marx Dormoy